psycopg/psycopg/docs/api/connections.rst

         :samp:`({value})` instead.

     The following three properties control the characteristics of new transactions.
-See :ref:`transaction-characteristics` for detils.
+See :ref:`transaction-characteristics` for details.

     .. autoattribute:: isolation_level